-With regard to the comments received by the Department that expressed the need to reduce pollution over time in the Coastal Zone, the TRM responded by noting that the CZA Regulations were designed to promote environmental improvement in the Coastal Zone and requires applicants to include offset proposals in their permit applications submitted to the Department.
+With regard to the comments received that expressed the need to reduce pollution over time in the Coastal Zone, the TRM responded by noting that the CZA Regulations were designed to promote environmental improvement in the Coastal Zone and require applicants such as FujiFilm to include offset proposals in their permit applications submitted to the Department.
 Under the CZA Regulations, negative impacts must be more than offset, which in turn results in a reduction in pollution over time.